haskellcamargo/pragmatic-functional-javascript/roots-of-the-evil/null-considered-harmful.md

 ### Unpredictable types

-Why would I return `null` in a function that retrieves the list of users of the database when I can just return the **empty representation** of the expected type? ─ an empty array in this situation.
+Why would you return `null` in a function that retrieves the list of users of the database when I can just return the **empty representation** of the expected type? ─ an empty array in this situation.
 The fact is that `null` can inhabit **any** type, and this makes the task of debugging a lot harder.
 Which one is more pragmatic?

 ```js
 const showUsers = () => {